-4.5 PROPERTIES HELD FOR OR UNDER DEVELOPMENT
+4.4 PROPERTIES HELD FOR FUTURE DEVELOPMENT

-Properties held for or under development include land held for undetermined future use, which is regarded as held for capital appreciation purpose.
-Such properties held for or under development are initially measured at cost, including any directly attributable expenditure, and stated at fair value, subsequent to initial recognition, at each reporting date when fair value can be determined reliably.
+Properties held for future development include land held for undetermined future use, which is regarded as held for capital appreciation purpose.
+Such properties held for future development are initially measured at cost, including any directly attributable expenditure, and stated at fair value, subsequent to initial recognition, at each reporting date when fair value can be determined reliably.
 Gains or losses arising from the changes in the fair values are taken to profit or loss.

-4.6 FINANCIAL INSTRUMENTS
+4.5 FINANCIAL INSTRUMENTS